-Existing Masonry:
+Existing Masonry

 Although masonry materials are durable and relatively maintenance free, they can be damaged by neglect or improper treatment.
-Existing masonry walls should be inspected periodically for structural problems or failure of mortar Spalling, (splitting joints. off of small fragments from face of masonry units), the efflourescence, (white powder stains resulting from salt deposits); broken lintels, and bulging or bowed walls can all indicate serious trouble.
+Existing masonry walls should be inspected periodically for structural problems or failure of mortar joints.
+Spalling, (splitting off of small fragments from the face of masonry units), efflorescence, (white powder stains resulting from salt deposits), broken lintels, and bulging or bowed walls can all indicate serious trouble.
 The advice of an expert should be sought if any of these problems are detected.

-Repointing:
+Repointing

 Mortar is a cushion which gives a masonry wall the ability to expand or contract with temperature extremes or changing soil conditions.
 The mortar must be softer than the masonry units which it cushions, in order to perform properly.
 The oldest bricks are the softest bricks, and are laid in very soft mortar.
 Later, harder bricks are laid in harder mortar.
-Old mortar may have deteriorated over the years, from wall movement and weather.
+Old mortar may have deteriorated over the years, from wall movement and Weather.

-First, it should be determined if any mortar deterioration has been caused by factors other than time and weather, and these problems should be corrected.
-In many cases, repointing of the mortar will be sufficient restore the visual and physical integrity of the masonry wall.
+First, it should be determined if any mortar deterioration has been caused by factors other than time and weather, and .these problems should be corrected.
+In many cases, repointing of the mortar Will be sufficient restore the visual and physical integrity of the masonry wall.

-Repointing should be done by a trained craftsman.
-New mortar should match the original in composition, color and detail-Very old, very soft ing. bricks should be repointed with a very soft mortar.
-Modmortars, which are much ern too hard, will force the stress of wall movement into the masonry units instead of the mortar, causing the units to crack and crumble.
+Repainting should be done by a trained craftsman.
+New mortar should match the original in composition, color and detailing.
+Very old, very soft bricks should be repainted with a very soft mortar.
+Modern mortars, which are much too hard, will force the stress of wall movement into the masonry units instead of the mortar, causing the units to crack and crumble.
 Matching the composition of the original mortar will also help in matching the color.
 Many joints in 19th century brick walls were detailed with tools after the joints were laid.
 This "tooling" produced a variety of profiles in the joints.
-Repointed mortar joints should match the originals in profile and width.
+Repainted mortar joints should match the orig-

-Replacement Masonry:
+Replacement Masonry

 If a masonry wall requires patching, the replacement section should match the original as closely as possible.
-New units salvaged masonry or should match the existing ones in size, type and texture.
-Bricks or blocks should match the the full range of tones in the original wall.
+New or salvaged masonry units should match the existing ones in size, type and texture.
+Bricks or blocks should match the full range of tones in the original wall.
 Mortar should be of the same composition and color.
-The units should be laid in the same bond as the originals, and the width and profile of the morjoints should match those tar of the original wall.
+The units should be laid in the same bond as the originals, and the width and profile of the mortar joints should match those of the original wall.